Willmish/cantrip/docs/Component_Model.md

-# KataOS System Component Model
+# CantripOS System Component Model

-This document lays out how we expect most components to be constructed in the KataOS / CAmkES world.
+This document lays out how we expect most components to be constructed in the CantripOS / CAmkES world.
 Note that we say "most" here, because not everything can be so dogmatic.

 In general, most of our components are divided into three crates: interface,